What is a scald?

 - Do not hold a young child while you have a hot drink.

 - Do not leave hot drinks in reach of young children.

 - Do not use table cloths as these can be pulled down by young children.

 First aid for burns

-Burn creams do not cool the burn and must not be used instead of cool running water.
+- Burn creams do not cool the burn and should not be used instead of cool running water.